libsbmlsim/libsbmlsim/README.txt

        - /usr/local                  ... on Linux and MacOSX
        - C:\Program Files\libsbmlsim ... on Windows
-     (Note: You can change the prefix from the UI of ccmake)
+     (Note: You can change the prefix from the UI of ccmake) Also, you can create binary installer by following command.
+   % make package

 - Installed files
   Following files are installed on your system.